-Nainital lake is divided into two parts; northern part is called Mallital and southern part is called Tallital.
-This lake is surrounded by so many other serenic attractions that call tourists from all over the places.
-This crescent shaped lake has Naina Peak on North West, Tiffin Top on Southwest side and Snow View peaks on the north.
+Nainital lake is divided into two parts; the northern part is called Mallital and the southern part is called Tallital.
+This lake is surrounded by so many other scenic attractions that call tourists from all over the place.
+This crescent-shaped lake has Naina Peak on North West, Tiffin Top on the Southwest side and Snow View peaks on the north.

 Snow View Point

 The Snow Viewpoint is situated just 2km away from Nainital City Centre.
 The place offers a captivating view of snow-covered Nanda Devi Peak, Trishul Peak, and the Nanda Kot Peak.
 This place is what tourists would never want to miss.
 On one side of this place, you can have a spectacular view of Nainital town and Nainital Lake.

 A huge binocular is installed at the top of the point where one can watch the snow closely in the mountains.